kilfour/QuickPulse/Docs/all-in-one.md

         .Q; // <= returns 3
 ```
 ## Memory And Manipulation
 > How QuickPulse remembers, updates, and temporarily alters state.

+Each signal maintains **gathered cells**, think of them as the signal's **internal organs**
+that store and process specific data types.
+Just as your heart handles blood and lungs handle air, each gathered cell specializes in a particular data type.

 ```csharp
 var seen = TheCollector.Exhibits<string>();
 var flow =